 Making the Treats Yourself (DIY)

 The above-listed ingredients can also be mixed into a homemade recipe for dog treats.
-If your dog does not suffer from any of these conditions and you simply want to treat them, there are numerous recipes available online.
+If your dog does not suffer from any of these conditions and you simply want to know what ingredients are present in their treats, there are numerous recipes available online.